drempapis/Helenus/README.md

 ## CLI Interface (Not Yet Implemented)

-This Project ships with a CLI interface in `com.proemion.helenus.cli.App`, which enables the user to run a set of migrations packaged in XML or JAR format against a given Cassandra cluster.
+This Project ships with a CLI interface in `com.proemion.helenus.cli.App`, which enables the user to run a set of migrations packaged in XML (not yet scheduled for implementation) or JAR format against a given Cassandra cluster.

 ### Commands